-Due to the COVID-19 pandemic, SPF hosted symposiums and other events held after the spring of 2020 almost exclusively online and made related recordings publicly available.
+Is the Japan-U.S. alliance unfair?
+Authors of the report "Balance Sheet of U.S. Allies: Comparative Study between Asia and Europe" discussed their findings.
 Pacific Island Nations Program Building Mutual Trust between Japan and Pacific Island Nations and Promoting Peace and Prosperity in the Region through Targeted Research and Localized Projects This program has worked to contribute to the stability of the Pacific region and prosperity of its island nations through exchanges, talent development, and related initiatives ever since the establishment of the Sasakawa Pacific Island Nations Fund in 1989.
 In recent years, it has focused heavily on supporting the Micronesia region, and in particular the Republic of Palau, given its intimate geographic and historical ties to Japan.
-The program also endeavors to further strengthen the ties between Japan and the Pacific island nations through new projects designed and implemented to respond to emerging issues these countries face due to regional changes and the COVID-19 pandemic.
+In light of the Pacific island nations' growing presence in the international arena, this program also endeavors to address emerging concerns facing the region and strengthen trust between these nations and Japan.
 Project Themes Include:

-- Training Coastguard Officers to Enhance Maritime Security in the Micronesia Region - Rebuilding Island Societies through Applying Sustainable Tourism - Strengthening Genuine Partnerships between Pacific Island Nations and Japan Pillars of Our Work 1.
+- ☐ Training Coastguard Officers to Enhance Maritime Security in the Micronesia Region - ☐ Developing and Promoting a Sustainable Tourism Model in Palau - ☐ Strengthening Genuine Partnerships between Pacific Island Nations and Japan

+Pillars of Our Work 1.
 Striving for enhanced Pacific governance and security through close cooperation with the Micronesia region and stakeholder nations Based on the memorandum of understanding (MOU) SPF and The Nippon Foundation signed with the Republic of Palau in February 2016, this program seeks to enhance the country's maritime security capabilities by conducting training sessions for its coastguard officers and ensuring they maintain the skills to effectively operate the small patrol boats and patrol vessel provided by The Nippon Foundation.
 The program also facilitates cooperation between Japan, the Republic of Palau, the Federated States of Micronesia, the Republic of the Marshall Islands, the U.S., and Australia on issues of maritime security.
 2. Balancing economic interests with environmental and cultural conservation in order to achieve sustainable societies in the Pacific islands region Following the guidelines of the 2016 MOU, our program develops and introduces management methods based on carrying capacity studies and a community-based approach to promote the implementation of environmentally friendly tourism policies in Palau.
-The program also aims to contribute to the recovery of Pacific island societies that have suffered due to the COVID-19 pandemic by encouraging widespread adoption of this practical model for sustainable tourism throughout the region.
-3. Endeavoring to strengthen ties between Japan and Pacific island nations by deepening mutual understanding Our program facilitates candid dialogues by acting as a Track 1.5 and Track 2 platform in order to foster greater mutual understanding between Japan and Pacific island nations.
+We also encourage other nations in the Pacific island region to adopt these initiatives, which should serve as an advanced model for achieving sustainable tourism.
+3. Endeavoring to strengthen ties between Japan and Pacific island nations by deepening mutual understanding Our program facilitates candid dialogues through Track 1.5 and Track 2 platforms in order to foster greater mutual understanding between Japan and Pacific island nations.
 We also strive to contribute to Japanese diplomatic policy in relation to these nations.
-To this end, we provide accurate analyses of the region that also account for its external environmental factors and make recommendations to the national government and relevant organizations in Japan.
-Recent Topics SPF conducted online training sessions for maritime security human resource development in collaboration with the Division of Marine Law Enforcement in the Republic of Palau, the Japan Coast Guard Mobile Cooperation Team (MCT), and the Japan Association of Marine Safety (March 2021).
+To this end, we provide accurate analyses of the region that also account for its external environmental factors, and make recommendations to government officials and relevant organizations in Japan.
+Recent Topics In January 2020, SPF hosted a symposium through this program entitled "Discussion Toward Strengthening Pacific Island Countries-Japan Partnership - Multi-Layered Structure of Pacific Islands Regional Order and Security" attended by H.E.
+Isikeli Mataitoga, Ambassador of Fiji to Japan, H.E.
+Solo Mara, Secretary General of the Pacific Islands Development Forum, Ms. Nanise Saune-Qaloewai, UNDP Governance Project Expert, Ms. Vasiti Soko, Director of Fiji's National Disaster Management Office, Barassi Botelanga, Director of Nauru's National Emergency Services, Mr. Waymine Towai, Director of Palau's National Emergency Management Office, and other representatives.